 Dominican Republic Retail Audit: Trade Census and Distribution Intelligence Across 25,000+ Outlets

-The Dominican Republic is the largest Caribbean economy by population (11.4 million) and GDP, with an estimated 22,000 to 27,000 formally registered retail outlets and a further 15,000 to 20,000 informal trade points including the ubiquitous colmado corner shop network.
+The Dominican Republic is the largest Caribbean economy by GDP (IMF WEO, 2024) and population (11.4 million) (World Bank, 2024), with an estimated 22,000 to 27,000 formally registered retail outlets (HRG Trade Census, 2025) and a further 15,000 to 20,000 informal trade points including the ubiquitous colmado corner shop network.
 HRG conducts retail audit and trade census programmes across the Dominican Republic with regional field teams based in Santo Domingo, Santiago, and the eastern tourism corridor.

 Dominican Republic Retail Market: Key Facts